Career Pathways Initiative

 Features of the Career Pathways program include:

-- Enhanced student services such as intensive advising, tutoring, life skills workshops, career assessment, job search skills, and job placement assistance.
+- Enhanced student services such as intensive advising, life skills workshops, career assessment, job search skills, and job placement assistance.

 - Outreach via community-based organizations.